yoptimization/yoptimization/yopStructure.md

 * Optimizing
   * Easy to setup and test different optimal control problems so you get the solution that you're after.

-## Sidebars
-The sidebar will differentiate between different section of the website.
-So that for instance the docs feels separated from the examples.

-The different sidebars that should be available.
-* About
-* Docs
-* Examples

-* About sidebar
-  * about Yop: also about landing page
-  * Citing Yop
-  * Navigating Yoptimization.com
-  * Navigating GitHub
-  * **TODO: Benchmark here? or somewhere else? **

-* Docs sidebar
-  * the different docs

-* Examples sidebar
-  * optimal control examples
-  * simulation examples
-  * tutorials/guides

-* benchmark pages
-* Use cases tab: No sidebar?
-* Download tab:
-* Docs tab: has it own sidebar
-  * can we use the generated documentation from matlab?
-* Examples/tutorials tab: has its own sidebar
-* Github link: maybe to the organization?